 If you are using the blender for this recipe, then I do recommend peeling the ginger.

 However, there’s no need to peel the ginger root prior to juicing this recipe.
 Simply make sure that the ginger is thoroughly washed.

 If you try this recipe, don’t forget to rate the recipe and leave me a comment below so I know what you think!
 Follow Elise Tries to Cook on Facebook, Instagram, and Pinterest, and Subscribe via email to receive the latest recipes!

 - 3 Cups Fresh Pineapple peeled and cubed

 - 2 Pieces Fresh Ginger Root peeled, 2" pieces

 - Simmer cubed pineapple, cinnamon stick, ginger and pineapple in the water for 20-minutes.4 Cups Water, 3 Cups Fresh Pineapple, 2 Pieces Fresh Ginger Root, 1 Cinnamon Stick

-- Once done simmering, remove the cinnamon stick and pour into blender and add honey.1 TBSP Honey
+- Once done simmering, remove the cinnamon stick and pour into blender and add honey.1 tablespoon Honey

 - Blend until smooth.

 - Strain into a large jar or pitcher.
 The puree from the pineapple ginger mixture may be slightly thick so I used a spoon to squeeze the juices from the pulp.